DevDrupal33/display_builder/docs/install.md

 ### Server-side reset

-In case of a failing display builder configuration or instance:
+In case of a failing Display builder profile (config entity) or instance:

 - Enable module `display_builder_devel`
 - Go to Structure > Display Builder > Devel